Syndicate (2012 video game): Gameplay

 Miles has a "DART-6" chip that grants him hacking and "breaching" abilities.
 Some enemies also have this type of chip, and Miles can interact with them.
 With the chips, objects, collectibles and enemies are automatically tagged and highlighted via augmented reality of the heads-up display.
 Players can use the "breaching" abilities to hack into enemies' minds and control their actions.
 They have access to three options; "Backfire" that causes enemies' weapons to malfunction and backfire, stunning them; "Suicide" that causes enemies to kill themselves; and "Persuade" that leads enemies to defect to the player's side before committing suicide.
 The game also allows players to locate enemies behind cover with the use of "Dart Overlay" and slow down time temporarily, which increases the damages dealt by players and their health regeneration rate.
 Abilities and skills implanted in the chip can be enhanced by collecting and extracting the chips of fallen enemies.
 The upgrades can boost players' damages and increases their recovery speed.
 Players are tasked with using the breaching abilities to interact with objects, solve environmental puzzles, strip the special armor of enemies and disarm explosives.
 The breaching mechanic has a time limit and must be recharged before another activation.

 The game does not have a competitive multiplayer mode, but it has a cooperative multiplayer mode that pits four players together to complete a nine-mission campaign based on the campaign of the original Syndicate games.
 Players face enemies that become increasingly difficult to deal with as the game progresses.
 They can choose from four character classes: Medic, Spec Ops, Assault and Generic, each with different abilities.
 The breaching mechanic is also present in the mode for defensive and offensive purposes.
 For instance, they can hack into a turret to disable its armor or heal team-mates using this mechanic.
-Players receive points as they progress through the game's levels; these points can be used to research new weapons.
+Players receive points as they progress through the levels.
+These points can be used to research new weapons.

 Synopsis

 Setting

 In 2017, the mega-corporation EuroCorp is created by a merger between the world's largest corporations.
 In 2025, EuroCorp releases the DART chip, a neural implant that allows users to access the dataverse, making most electronic devices obsolete.
-As a result of the DART chip, the world is no longer ruled by national governments but by corporate republics known as "Syndicates".
-However, only half of the world's population embrace the chip; the "unchipped" are abandoned and denied the benefits afforded by their chipped counterparts.
+As a result of the DART chip, the world is no longer ruled by national governments, but by corporate republics known as "Syndicates".
+However, only half of the world's population embrace the chip.
+The "unchipped" are abandoned and denied the benefits afforded by their chipped counterparts.
 Corporate espionage and corporate warfare for dominance between syndicates becomes the norm, resulting in the creation of "agents"—bio-engineered enforcers augmented by a militarized version of the chip who protect the interests of their corporate masters.